stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 To use the tasks in a generated project you always need:

-- A UNIX shell, such as Bash or Fish
+- A UNIX shell
 - [Git](https://git-scm.com/)
 - [Task](https://taskfile.dev)
 - [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/)

 The TF tasks in the template do not use Python or Copier.
-This means that they can be run in a restricted environment, such as a continuous integration job.
+This means that they can be run in a restricted environment, such as a continuous integration system.

 To see a list of the available tasks in a project, enter _task_ in a terminal window: